tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 JavaScript, by contrast, as we have already mentioned, is dynamically typed in that types are only checked at run time.
 Run-time type errors can occur and be caught by the interpreter on primitive types, for example the user tried to invoke an ordinary object like a function, or refer to an attribute that doesn’t exist, or to treat an array like a number.

 TypeScript represents a relatively new trend in being a gradually typed language.
 Another way to think about this is that, by default, the type system is opt-in.
-Unless declared otherwise, all variables have type any.
-The any type is like a wild card that always matches, whether the any type is the target of the assignment:
+Unless declared otherwise, all variables have type `any`.
+The `any` type is like a wild card that always matches, whether the `any` type is the target of the assignment:

 ```javascript
 let value; // has implicit <any> type